UniversityRadioYork/ury-playd/README.md

 GNU-compatible Makefile that can be used both to make and install.

-To use the Makefile, you'll need [GNU Make] and `pkg-config` (or equivalent), and pkg-config packages for PortAudio, libsox and libuv.
+To use the Makefile, you'll need [GNU Make] and `pkg-config` (or equivalent), and pkg-config packages for SDL2, libuv, and any needed decoder libraries.
 We've tested building playd on Gentoo, FreeBSD 10, and OS X, but other POSIX-style operating systems should work.

 Using the Makefile is straightforward: